 The "Crop" parameters define the amount of pixels to be cropped from each side of the image object.
 This is particularly useful for live signals as the raw output signal contains technical information in the first and last few lines as well as in the vertical intervals.

 The Cinegy Type application supports the possibility of using image-based objects for displaying the content of video items (both video files and live feeds) during the playout.
 To enable this feature, select the "Live Video" checkbox.
-During the template preview this object will be displayed as a white-colored figure.
+During the template preview this object will be displayed as a white-gray mosaic figure.

 Here is the illustration of a Cinegy Type template containing an image with the "Live Video" option enabled during the playout: